livingdocsIO/documentation/reference-docs/server-configuration/channel-config.md

 - configure the push notifications feature
 - configure the multi-language feature
 - configure integrations
+- configure includeServices.
+See [doc-includes](../doc-includes/intro.md) for more information.

 The contentType configuration is described in detail here: [contentType config](./content-type-config.md)